Dartvauder/NgrokManager/README.md

 4) Enter the port you need to tunnel and select your protocol
 5) Click `Create Tunnel` button and double-click on the link that appears below
 6) To delete a tunnel, select it below and click `Delete Selected Tunnel` button
+7) To check the status of your connections, click `Web Inspection Interface` button

 ### Optional: You can create one free [domain](https://dashboard.ngrok.com/domains) for your tunnel and enter it.
-For greater security, you can enter your login and password to enter your tunnel.
-You can also choose one of three languages ​​and change the theme
+For greater security, you can enter your login and password (Not from Ngrok account) to enter your tunnel.
+You can also choose one of three languages ​​and change the theme and region.
+Also you can save/load your tunnel config file.

+### If you want to use `SSH Tunnel`:

+1. Generate SSH key: `ssh-keygen -t rsa -b 4096 -C "your@email.com"`
+2. View your public key: `cat ~/.ssh/id_rsa.pub`
+3. Go to [this](https://dashboard.ngrok.com/ssh-keys) and Add New SSH Key
+4. Paste your public key and save
+5. Now you can use `Create SSH Tunnel` button

 ## Acknowledgment to developers